ubccr/xdmod/docs/upgrade.md

 greater.
 To upgrade the Python package to the latest version, users can run `pip install --upgrade xdmod-data`.

+Open XDMoD 11.0.2 also enables the use of an XDMoD-hosted JupyterHub for analyzing data via the Data Analytics Framework for XDMoD, see [this page](data-analytics-framework.md) for details.

 [github-release]: https://github.com/ubccr/xdmod/releases/tag/v{{ page.rpm_version }}
 [mysql-config]: configuration.html#mariadb-configuration